danielgroves/danielgroves.net/development/_posts/2016-05-01-responsive-images.md

   {% figcaption %}Before then after introducing responsive images for Adventures and Photography.{% endfigcaption %}
 {% endfigure %}

-The final page was Wind, Rain and Mountains.
+The final page was [Wind, Rain and Mountains][wind_rain_mountains].
 In this case we've also got an embedded map to contest with that loads a lot of images that are outside of my control.
 In this case we saw a total of 5.1MB reduced to 1.5MB.
 This could be reduced further in the future by lazy loading the mapping iframe as and when it is required.

 {% figure %}
   {% img src: 2016-04-responsive-images/before_wind_rain_mountains, wm: false, alt: Before responsive images result for Wind, Rain and Mountains %}